-ARTICLE 41: ELECTION, REMOVAL, AND RESIGNATION OF CHAIRS AND DIRECTORS

-41.1 Election of Chairs
+ARTICLE 42: CHAIRS, DIRECTORS AND GRADUATE PROGRAM COORDINATORS

+42.1 Chairs, Directors, and Graduate Program Coordinators

-A Chair will be elected in every academic unit including Graduate Programs in the School of Education.
+A Chair, Director, or Graduate Program Coordinator will be elected in every academic unit as determined by the Board of Governors under the authority of the Nipissing University Act, 1992.

+42.2 Election of Chairs, Directors and Graduate Program Coordinators

-- 41.2 Chairs will be elected by Members of their academic unit for a period of two years commencing July 1 according to the following process: - (a) By February 28 in the final year of a Chair's term, the Dean will issue a call for nominations for Chair.
-Any Member of the academic unit may nominate one or more tenured or tenure-track Members of the academic unit to be Chair.
-A Member cannot nominate himself or herself.
+Chairs, Directors, and Graduate Program Coordinators will be elected by Members of their academic unit according to the following process:

+(a) By February 28 in the final year of a Chair's, Director's, or Graduate Program Coordinator's term, the Dean will issue a call for nominations.
+Any Member of the academic unit may nominate one or more tenured or tenure-track

+Members of the academic unit.
+A Member cannot self-nominate.
 The deadline for nominations is March 31.
-If more than one candidate is nominated for the position, an election will be held per this Article.
-If there is only one candidate nominated for the position, no election takes place and the Member is acclaimed. - (b) By April 7, when an election is required, the Dean will call a meeting of the academic unit to be held normally between April 15 and May 15.
+If more than one candidate is nominated for the position, an election will be held and the votes will be counted per this Article.

+- (b) By April 7, when an election is required, the Dean will call a meeting of the academic unit to be held normally between April 15 and May 15.
 The Dean will not attend this meeting.
-A volunteer from the academic unit who is not seeking election will chair the meeting and ensure that all rules and procedures are followed. - (c) Those eligible to vote in elections for Chairs are all FASBU Members in the academic unit and a maximum of two CASBU representatives, if that academic unit employs CASBU Members.
-The CASBU representatives will be chosen by Members of CASBU who are employed in the academic unit.
-Where practicable, in each election, no more than one CASBU Member can be elected from the following groups: part-time instructors; lab instructors; seminar instructors; and service course instructors.

-- (d) In the case of an election with more than two candidates where no majority is achieved on the first ballot, the Member with the lowest number of votes drops off the ballot and subsequent ballots will be held until one candidate achieves a majority of votes cast. - (e) Voting by secret ballot will begin at the meeting called by the Dean and continue over a period of five working days.
-An administrative assistant in the Dean's Office will distribute, collect and count the ballots during the election with the volunteer Chair and the Dean confirming the count.
-Members may vote in person or by email to the administrative assistant.
-The Dean will send an email to all eligible Members of the academic unit announcing the name of the winning candidate.
-The vote count will remain confidential. - (f) In all cases, in the event that no tenured or tenure track candidate is willing to stand for election, the Dean will appoint an interim Chair by April 30 for a term of one (1) year (July 1 to June 30).
+A volunteer from the academic unit who is not seeking election will chair the meeting and ensure that all rules and procedures are followed. - (c) Those eligible to vote in elections for Chairs, Directors and Graduate Program Coordinators are all FASBU Members in the academic unit and a maximum of two CASBU representatives, if that academic unit employs CASBU Members.
+The CASBU representatives will be chosen per the CASBU Collective Agreement Article 18.4; however, no CASBU Member can be obliged to participate in the voting process. - (d) Voting by secret ballot will begin at the meeting called by the Dean and continue over a period of three (3) working days.
+The Dean's Office will distribute, collect and count the ballots during the election with the volunteer chair of the meeting per Article 42.2 (b) and the Dean confirming the count.
+Members may vote in person or by e-mail to the Dean's Office.
+The candidate who receives most votes cast in the election will be proclaimed Chair, Director or Graduate Program Coordinator as appropriate, in a confirmation e-mail from the Dean to the Members of the academic unit.
+In cases where the vote results in a tie, there will be (a) subsequent election(s) until one Member is elected.
+The vote count will remain confidential.
+The Chair's, Director's or Graduate Program Coordinator's term will commence July 1. - (e) In the event that no tenured or tenure track candidate is willing to stand for election, the Dean may appoint from the Membership an interim Chair, Director or Graduate Program Coordinator by April 30 for a term of one (1) year (July 1 to June 30).
+During the interim appointment of a Chair, Director or Graduate Program Coordinator, the Dean may initiate an external search process for a tenured or tenure-track appointment per Article 19 for the Chair, Director or Graduate Program Coordinator. - (f) Both the Association and the Employer recognize that the duties of a Director can differ from the duties of a Chair. - (g) The Provost, in consultation with the Dean, can reject the result of the election.
+The Dean may appoint an Interim Director.

-41.3 Removal of Chairs
+42.3 Removal of Chairs, Directors or Graduate Program Coordinators